Registered Nurse, Medically Complex Service

 The Medically Complex Service is a part of the Complex Care Program and comprises two units that provide care for individuals with a variety of chronic and complex medical conditions.
 A broad range of patient care needs are supported by expert and diverse nursing care.
 An interdisciplinary team provides a holistic and collaborative approach to care focusing on the physical, psychosocial, emotional and spiritual needs of the patients.
 Our ultimate goal is to earn the complete confidence of our patients, and their families, by providing exceptional care that meets their individualized care needs.
 We value respect, excellence and compassion and consistently demonstrate these values in our interactions with our patients, family caregivers and coworkers.

-- Current R.N. certificate of competence with the College of Nurses of Ontario
+- Valid registration with the College of Nurses of Ontario

 - Valid CPR certificate

 - Knowledge of a Safety Culture in a Health Care Setting in compliance with the OHSA

 - Ability and commitment to act as a supervisor under OHSA

 - Experience and knowledge of the nursing care needs of the medically complex patients